458 Fairall Street, Unit 7

 A concussion is the term for a clinical diagnosis that is made by a medical doctor or a nurse practitioner.
 The definition of concussion below is adapted from the definition provided in the concussion protocol in the Ontario Physical Education Safety Guidelines.

-A concussion:
+concussion:

 A specific concussion protocol and tool now exists in all Durham Catholic District School Board schools that includes responsibilities for Board and school staff, students and parents/guardians.
 Additionally, health units and sports and fitness organizations in Durham are using this protocol to raise awareness to help prevent and manage concussions.